mozilla-spidermonkey/spidermonkey-embedding-examples/docs/Bytecodes.md

 Initialize a global lexical binding.

-The binding must already have been created by `DefLet` or `DefConst` and must be uninitialized.
+The binding must already have been created by `GlobalOrEvalDeclInstantiation` and must be uninitialized.

 Like `JSOp::InitLexical` but for global lexicals.
 Unlike `InitLexical` this can't be used to mark a binding as uninitialized.